pypa/packaging.python.org/source/specifications/binary-distribution-format.rst

 Subdirectories in :file:`.dist-info/`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Subdirectories under `.dist-info` are reserved for future use.
+Subdirectories under :file:`.dist-info` are reserved for future use.
-The following subdirectory names under `.dist-info` are reserved for specific usage:
+The following subdirectory names under :file:`.dist-info` are reserved for specific usage:

 ================= ==============
 Subdirectory name PEP / Standard